MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

 ---

-## Mount a filesystem UI
+## Mount a filesystem UI on a PVC

 [![filebrowser](/dsri-documentation/img/filebrowser_banner.svg)](https://filebrowser.xyz/)

-Deploy [filebrowser](https://hub.docker.com/r/filebrowser/filebrowser) on MapR to access volumes.
+This example details how to deploy the [filebrowser UI](https://hub.docker.com/r/filebrowser/filebrowser) on linked to a MapR Persistent Volume Claim (PVC) to browse files.

 Go to https://app.dsri.unimaas.nl:8443/console/catalog > click `Deploy image`